Tips on how to save weight and pack in a space-saving way

 2. Use multifunctional equipment

-Use items that fulfill multiple functions.
+Focus on items that serve multiple functions.
 Examples:

-• Multitool: Replaces several tools.
+- Multitool: Replaces multiple tools.

-• Cookware sets: Stackable pots and pans save space.
+- Cookware sets: Stackable pots and pans save space.

 3. Compact packaging techniques

-• Compression bags: Ideal for clothing and sleeping bags to minimize volume.
+- Compression bags: Ideal for clothing and sleeping bags to minimize volume.

-• Sorting bags: Keep small items organized and reduce clutter.
+- Sorting bags: Keep small items organized and reduce clutter.

 4. Choose lightweight materials